andydhpkp/weather-outlook/README.md

 # Weather Outlook
 ## Description
-An application that allows you to see the weather outlook for multiple cities
+An application that allows you to see the weather outlook for multiple cities.
+It saves the five recent searches as buttons to be used as a quick reference.
+## Usage
+Type desired city into search bar and submit input.
+The current weather will display on the right side of the page, and a 5-day forecast for noon each day will appear below.
+Recent searches will appear on the buttons below the submit input, and can be clicked to display current weather for that city.
 ## Goals
  - A weather dashboard with form inputs
     - Search for a city to display viewing options
         - One display:
             - City name